 In the beauty industry, macro photography is “BAE.”
 While in the past you may have…

 Hi, my name is Monica, and my life is a little crazy.
 I am a professional photographer at Taylor and Pond!
 That means I’ve captured amazing photos for some of the biggest brands in beauty.
-Let’s talk about how to prepare for those days when you’re doing a BIG shoot for a client.
+Let’s talk about shoot preparation for those days when you’re doing a BIG shoot for a client.
 It’s important to prepare, assess the risks, and be ready for anything!

-Before we jump in, let’s discuss the process.
+Before we jump in, let’s discuss the process of shoot preparation.

 - Creative brainstorming.
 We need to have a plan.